3mmaRand/singlm/docs/glm-intro.md

 ### Building and viewing

-Poisson and binomial generalised linear models (and others) can be carried out with the `glm()` function in R. It uses the same method for specifying the model.
+Poisson and binomial generalised linear models (and others) can be carried out with the `glm()` function in R. It uses the same method for specifying the model that other functions including `lm()` use.

 When you have one explanatory variable the command is:

 <code>glm(data = *dataframe*, *response* ~ *explanatory*, family = *distribution*(link = *linkfunction*))</code>